intothevoid/daysync/README.md

 ## Kindle

-The Kindle component is a simple script that fetches the PNG images from the backend and displays them on the Kindle screen.
+The Kindle extension is a KUAL extension that fetches PNG images from the backend API and displays them on the Kindle screen.
+The extension cycles through the available endpoints every 5 minutes, refreshing the display with a new image.

+### Kindle Setup

+1. Copy the `kindle/daysync` directory to the `/mnt/us/extensions/` directory on your Kindle.
+2. The extension can be started and stopped from the KUAL menu.
+3. A "Refresh" action is also available to manually trigger an update.

 ## API Documentation